self-gautrang/tutorials/updated-spec2006-tutorial.md

 ### Building the Disk Image
 In this step, we will build the disk image using [packer](https://www.packer.io/).
-**Note:** If you are interested in modifying the SPEC configuration file, [Appendix I](#TODO) describes how the scripts that build the disk image work.
+**Note:** If you are interested in modifying the SPEC configuration file, [Appendix II](#TODO) describes how the scripts that build the disk image work.
 Also, more information about using packer and building disk images can be found [here](../main-doc/disks.md).

 First, we download the packer binary.